michaelschaub/michaelschaub.github.io/index.md

 <!--{: .notice--success}-->

 ### News and Events
+***March 18, 2022*** -- New paper on the arxiv with Michael Scholkemper on blind detection of equitable partitions and network roles [here](https://arxiv.org/abs/2203.05407)
 ***January 28, 2022*** -- New paper on the arxiv on convolutional filters for simplicial complexes [here](https://arxiv.org/abs/2201.11720)
 ***January 21, 2022*** -- Three papers accepted at ICASSP, including two with my students Michael and Florian.
 ***January 11, 2022*** -- A new year has started and I have [high-hopes](https://www.rwth-aachen.de/go/id/srgnk?lidx=1#aaaaaaaaaasrgrb) good things are on the Horizon -- pun intended ;)...